 In my current role I work on various tools & technologies related to big data, monitoring, messaging, streaming analytics, machine learning etc and develop solutions that could be used by multiple teams inside the company.
 Throughout my career I have helped development teams in creating highly available and scalable solutions and solved problems related to payment fraud, healthcare & customer loyalty.

 Software Engineer at Hortonworks and PMC for Apache Atlas and Apache Lens.
-Currently working on Apache YARN, a well-known resource management framework for workloads on Hadoop.
+Full-time contributor to Apache YARN and Hadoop.

 Rohith Sharma K S is member of Project Management Committee for Apache Hadoop and Senior Software Engineer at Hortonworks.
 Full time contributor for YARN.
 Most of the contributions on YARN are RM restart, HA.
 Since last year working on ATSv2 for making production ready and auto spawning of services on YARN.
 Before joining Hortonworks, working at Huawei in Hadoop team.
 Rohith is passionate for traveling across the globe and discovering people culture and their habitat.